c1ay/scenarios/kubernetes-based-CICD-practical-bootcamp/lab-13-automated-multi-branch-publishing-based-on-jenkins/step8.md

 The above has completed the multi-branch release of the application, but only for a particular application, if there are similar applications, such as the same framework-based applications want to configure the pipeline, and to make changes to the above, and then all put into the code repository, then there is no way to make the above pipeline into a template?
 Which application to deploy only need to pass a few parameters?

-In this subsection, we'll do this.
+This subsection, we will do this thing.

 From the above pipeline, if it is the same framework of different projects, the need to change the following: